basarat/demo-typestyle/04-state/script.md

 This is because in CSS `.foo.foo:hover` would take precedece over `.foo:focus` due to CSS specificity rules.

+* One final thing worth mentioning is
-* Note that its conventional to write rules in increasing order of significance
+* that its conventional to write rules in increasing order of significance

 ```js
 const className = style(